nennogabriel/async-JQuery/README.md

 ## Archiviments

 The goal is load JQuery asynchronessly with a short code.
-The minified version have 152 bytes.
+The minified version have 116 bytes. (less then a tweet)

 Can be done shorter, can be done more semantical.
 It's your choice, fork it! ;-)